dusty-nv/jetson-inference/docs/detectnet-console-2.md

 ### Multi-class Object Detection Models

-Some of the model support the detection of multiple different types of objects.
-For example, when using the `multiped` model on images containing luggage or baggage in addition to pedestrians, the 2nd object class is rendered with a green overlay.
+Some models support the detection of multiple types of objects.
+For example, when using the `multiped` model on images containing luggage or baggage in addition to pedestrians, the 2nd object class is rendered with a green overlay:

 ``` bash
 # C++